SwiftERM Hyper-personalisation for ecommerce email marketing

 Predictive techniques…are always limited to the horizon of our models’ predictive accuracy and confidence.

 Having said this the more tailored your CLV equation is to your specific industry the more accurate it will likely be.
 The best models are highly accurate.
-It is essential to do these calculations to get a real understanding of how valuable your customers actually are, the more accurate you become the more powerful your marketing can be.
+It is essential to do these calculations to get a real understanding of how valuable your customers are, the more accurate you become the more powerful your marketing can be.

 One important factor the previous equation misses out on is the ongoing costs to your business for retaining a particular customer.
-You would need to calculate this in order to get a net value for CLV.
+You would need to calculate this to get a net value for CLV.

 In addition, the most complex predictive models make increasingly more accurate CLV figures based on how a specific individual continues to interact with your store.
 Taking into account both interaction and transactional information.